 Budapest Design Week is held every fall citywide and is open to both the public and the design industry, attracting over 60,000 people annually.
-This year’s event, the ninth in succession, will take place between September 27th and October 6th.
+This year’s event, the 10th in succession, will take place between October 3rd and 12th.

 Design Week 2013

 The slogan of the 2013 program is 'Crossovers', featuring how contemporary design interacts with architecture, applied arts and digital technology.
 Design Terminal's newly opened building on Erzsébet Square hosts the festival-opening exhibition.

 As part of the program each year the Design Week showcases the works of designers participating in the Hungarian Design Awards.
 It also welcomes a star designer to present at the Moholy-Nagy University of Art and Design Budapest.
 Several exhibitions, conferences and fashion shows are on the schedule by a wide range of Hungarian and international designers.
 The Open Studios initiative, one of Design Week's most successful programs, is also on the schedule again, with new participants and featured programs for 2013.

 Open Studios, a successful initiative by Design Terminal, opens the doors of 14 Hungarian design workshops to the general public.
 The aim is to introduce the work of featured Hungarian designers through real world examples.
 While design is no longer in its infancy in Hungary, the organizers find it important to bring awareness to the work processes, the technical background and the tricks of the trade.
 The Open Studios initiative is also an opportunity for designers to interact with visitors, answer questions, and provide an insight into their daily activities.